 Belly fat in women: Taking — and keeping — it off

 What does your waistline say about your health?
-Find out why belly fat is more common after menopause, the danger it poses — and what to do about it.By Mayo Clinic Staff
+Find out why belly fat is more common after menopause, the danger it poses and what to do about it.By Mayo Clinic Staff

 What's behind belly fat

-Why belly fat is more than skin deep
+Belly fat is more than skin deep

-- Heart disease
+- Heart disease.

-- High blood pressure
+- High blood sugar and diabetes.